 - Ends the sub-routine.

-After writing the code inside the module, we need to run the code.
-And texts inside the used range of cells will be wrapped.
+After running the code, all the text inside the used range of cells will be wrapped.

-Here we will carry out the same task.
-Only instead of an active sheet, we shall wrap texts of the used range of cells inside our desired worksheet.
+Here we will carry out the same task, but instead of wrapping text in the active sheet, we’ll wrap the text in the used range of cells inside a selected worksheet.

 Code Syntax: